ServiceStack/servicestack.net/MyApp/_posts/2025-02-19_crud-app-from-existing-db.md

 ---
-title: Generate CRUD APIs and Admin UIs from existing DB
+title: Generate CRUD APIs and Admin UIs from existing DBs
 summary: Use the metadata from an existing RDBMS to generate AutoQuery CRUD APIs and Admin UIs for managing your data.
 tags: [okai,db,autoquery,api,admin-ui]
 author: Demis Bellot